 The University agrees to audit appointments and positions each academic year to document use of single- term appointments, graduate hourly student-worker positions, and any variances from the agreements on timely notice.
 The University will prepare a report of each audit and will send it to the Union.
 If a unit has recurring issues with meeting timely notice or the unapproved use of single term appointments, the University will work with the Provost and Dean of the employing department to ensure that a plan is in place to meet expectations for subsequent Graduate Employee appointments.

 The University reserves the right to assign and reassign Graduate Employees those duties and responsibilities that best meet the needs of the institution based upon the qualifications and abilities of the Graduate Employee.

-Departments shall provide notice of work assignments not less than fifteen (15) calendar days prior to the start of the term, unless the work opportunity became avaialble less than 15 days prior to the start of the term.
-Reasonable preparation time shall be included among the Graduate Employee’s paid duties.
+Employing units must provide notice of work assignments not less than twenty (20) calendar days prior to the start of the term, unless the work opportunity became available less than twenty (20) days prior to the start of the term, in which case notice shall be provided as soon as reasonably possible.
+Preparation time consistent with assigned duties must be included among the Graduate Employee’s paid duties.

 Recognizing that Graduate Employees are also students, the employing unit will endeavor to avoid conflicts between class and work schedules.
 When possible, work-related meetings involving Graduate Employees will be scheduled during regular hours.